-Rogers Park driver charged in fatal hit-and-run
+A West Rogers Park driver has been charged in the fatal hit-and-run accident that killed a father of three.

 Here is the story from the Chicago Tribune: